 A free service provided by the Arkansas Department of Education, mediation brings together parents and educators to work with each other to resolve disagreements about a child’s special education needs.
 Special education mediation is voluntary and confidential.

 Understood.org is an educational resource website that has many helpful videos and articles related to IEPs and special education.
-Visit their homepage or see our
+Visit their homepage or see our recommended resources below.

 Parents, educators, advocates, and attorneys come to Wrightslaw for accurate, reliable information about special education law, education law, and advocacy for children with disabilities.
 The Special Ed Advocate is a free online newsletter about special education legal and advocacy topics.
 Subscribers learn about new cases, articles, seminars and training, special offers on books by Pete & Pam Wright, and other useful information about special education law and advocacy.